Burn Rate Calculator: Calculate Your Burn Rate and Startup Runway

 Below the calculator, you can learn more about how to calculate the burn rate yourself, how runway and burn rate are related, typical burn rate and runway for startups at different stages, and more.

 Want someone to hand you this information every month, rather than doing it yourself?
 At Pilot, we offer one of the best bookkeeping services around.
-Try one month risk-free.
+Try Pilot Now.

 Calculating startup burn rate is actually pretty simple.
 Burn rate is the actual amount of cash your account has decreased by in one month.
 Most of the time, it describes a company’s negative cash flow.
 It doesn’t include outstanding obligations, money that was transferred into another account, or money that’s on its way.